 Petrol cars are no longer the only available variant in the personal car segment and diesel cars are also no longer relegated to the taxi segment only.
-Except for a few in the small car segment like Alto, Kwid etc., all the other cars come in two fuel engine variants.
+Except for a few in the small car segment like Alto, Kwid etc. all the other cars come in two fuel engine variants.
+Its the battle of petrol vs diesel cars.

 Diesel engines are now customized to fit in with the car they will be running.
 They are available in different types and can accommodate divergent fuel capacity.
 Their competitive pricing and other redeeming factors are encroaching on the petrol run ground!